arrow-py/arrow/docs/index.rst

 .. [#t2] localization support only for formatting
 .. [#t3] the result is truncated to microseconds, with `half-to-even rounding <https://en.wikipedia.org/wiki/IEEE_floating_point#Roundings_to_nearest>`_.
 .. [#t4] timezone names from `tz database <https://www.iana.org/time-zones>`_ provided via dateutil package
+.. [#t5] this token cannot be used for parsing timestamps out of natural language strings due to compatibility reasons

 Escaping Formats
 ~~~~~~~~~~~~~~~~